Dimadur/Dimadur/README.md

-- 👋 Hi, I’m @Dimadur
+- 👋 Hi, I’m Dima
-- 👀 I’m interested in space travel
+- 👀 I’m interested in space travel and AI to help creators
-- 💞️ I work on projects that tackle identity management
+- 💞️ I work on projects that tackle identity management and "digital discovery" (so cryptic, so mysterious)

 <!---
 Dimadur/Dimadur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.